How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 Deep brain cleansing:

-During the first sleep cycle, neurons wash out the protein debris misfolded or unfolded due to brain activities.
+During the first sleep cycle, neurons remove protein debris that has misfolded or unfolded due to brain activity.
 A thorough clean-up of the debris is crucial for the brain’s normal functioning the next day.

 Important: The growth hormone release and brain cleanup occur only when you go to bed at the usual time.

-If you go to bed later, they do not shift to the later time but do not take place.
-Therefore, your brain and body functions will not be optimal the next day.
+If you go to bed later, they do not shift to the later time, but do not take place.
+Therefore, your brain and body will not function optimally the next day.

 The best temperature to sleep